Paulk97/capitals/README.md

 User Paolo succesfully added to data.db

 ```
    Note well: you must remember your password by heart, later it is necessary to authenticate yourself before starting using      the main.py module.
-By the way, after you have run the dbmanager.py module, your username and password are stored in a          database called data.db. ```Here your password is hashed, then salted, and iterated one hundred thousands times.```
+By the way, after you have run the dbmanager.py module, your username and password are stored in a        database called data.db. ```Here your password is salted and the salted password is hashed one hundred thousands              times.```
    If you have successfully run ```dbmanger.py```, e.g. ```python3 dbmanager.py a-  .... -p .... ```you receive a message.
 This    message tells you have successfully added a new user to the database ```data.db```.
 Note well: you can authenticate            yourself, in the ```main.py module``` only with a user present in the ```data.db```.